microsoft/BotFramework-Composer/docs/preview features/orchestrator.md

       ![orchestrator flight](orchestrator-assets/preview-flag-orchestrator.png)

 1. Create a new bot or open an existing bot project.
-Select a dialog in the bot project that you would like to try Orchestrator with.
+Select a dialog in the bot project that you would like to try with Orchestrator.
 Select `Orchestrator recognizer` from the `Recognizer Type` drop-down menu.

    <img src="orchestrator-assets/orchestrator-recognizer-dropdown.png" alt="recognizer dropdown options" width="300">